ignatovmg/blank-server/README.md

 the html files, `core/static` - CSS and JS, and `runner/` is a shell for your job running code.
 Right now it contains a fake job running function, which doesn't do much.

+The backend code is located in `backend/`.
+You must manually copy its content to the backend server site to the directory you specified, when prompted at the first launch of `local-docker-compose` ("Binary directory on the remote machine").
+It will be copied automatically in the future.

 #### `Core/` structure
 1. `views.py` is the main file - it contains all the page renderers and handles